DSappington/TicTacToe/README.md

 ## Description

-The goal of this project is to design and build a simple Tic Tac Toe program.
 The basic features of the program are as follows:

 - Display the board
 - Get a player's move (ensuring the position is empty)
 - A referee should check if the game is over, either when a player wins or when all positions are filled without a winner (a draw)

 The referee feature will be implemented using an Aspect.